hperrin/svelte-material-ui/THEMING.md

 ### Customizing Further

-If you'd like to customize the styles even further, you can set additional variables in other MDC or SMUI components.
-Some notable ones are the [shape variables](https://github.com/hperrin/svelte-material-ui/blob/v9/packages/common/styles/shape/README.md#sass-variables) and the [typography variables](https://github.com/material-components/material-components-web/blob/v14.0.0/packages/mdc-typography/_typography.scss#L93).
+If you'd like to customize the styles even further, you can set additional variables in other SMUI components.
+Some notable ones are the [shape variables](https://github.com/hperrin/svelte-material-ui/blob/master/packages/common/styles/shape/README.md#sass-variables) and the [typography variables](https://github.com/hperrin/svelte-material-ui/tree/master/packages/common/styles/typography#sass-variables-and-mixins).
 You can add them to your `_smui-theme.scss` file.
 For example, you can remove rounded corners in SMUI by setting the shape variables.

 ```scss
 @use '@smui/common/styles/shape/index' as shape with (